AIM-120 AMRAAM: AIM-54 Phoenix LRM

 The US Navy later developed the AIM-54 Phoenix long-range missile (LRM) for the fleet air defense mission.
 It was a large 1000 lb, Mach 5 missile designed to counter cruise missiles and the bombers that launched them.
 Originally intended for the straight-wing Douglas F6D Missileer and then the navalized General Dynamics–Grumman F-111B, it finally saw service with the Grumman F-14 Tomcat, the only fighter capable of carrying such a heavy missile.
 The Phoenix was the first US fire-and-forget, multiple-launch, radar-guided missile: one which used its own active guidance system to guide itself without help from the launch aircraft when it closed on its target.
 This, in theory, gave a Tomcat with a six-Phoenix load the unprecedented capability of tracking and destroying up to six targets beyond visual range, as far as 100 mi away—the only US fighter with such capability.

 A full load of six Phoenix missiles and their 330 lb dedicated launchers exceeded a typical Vietnam-era bomb load.
-Its service in the US Navy was primarily as a deterrent, as its use was hampered by restrictive rules of engagement in conflicts such as 1991 Gulf War, Southern Watch (enforcing no-fly zones), and Iraq War.
+Its service in the US Navy was primarily as a deterrent, as its use was hampered by restrictive rules of engagement in conflicts such as 1991 Gulf War, Southern Watch (enforcing the southern no-fly zone), and Iraq War.
 The US Navy retired the Phoenix in 2004 in light of availability of the AIM-120 AMRAAM on the McDonnell Douglas F/A-18 Hornet and the pending retirement of the F-14 Tomcat from active service in late 2006.